Security-Development/security-development.github.io/_posts/2025-07-24-hacking-camp-27th-P0R0C3E5S1N9-write-up.md

 </pre>
 </div>

-- keystream: Allocate a buffer of 'a.length' bytes for the keystream
+- keystream: Allocate a buffer of "a.length" bytes for the keystream
 - keystream_8: Create a view for accessing the buffer in 1byte units
 - keystream_32: Create a view for accessing the same buffer in 4byte units